zachpino/3dDataForm/week8/readme.md

 > Fitness : An object should be fully illuminated, and a nearby region should be fully shaded -- what geometry should surround a omnidirectional light source to produce this outcome?

-> Genome : Position of points that define a diffuser surface
+> Genome : Position of points that define a set of diffuse and reflective surface

 #### Walkthrough
 - Model the scenario with simple shapes